-What a beautiful reinvention of the ECE staple “recipes for messy play” updated and expanded.
-It is full of ideas for messy play that are easy to create, have clear simple instructions, provide a great range of experiences, and provide opportunities for sustained open ended play.
-It is visually beautiful, and has a focus on sustainability with suggestions on how to reuse messy play while keeping it fresh and inviting (a particular favourite was the ice chalk from reused gloop).
+What a beautiful reinvention of the ECE staple Recipes for Messy Play (New Shoots Publishing), now updated and expanded.
+It is full of ideas for messy play that are easy to create, have clear and simple instructions, and provide a great range of experiences and opportunities for sustained open-ended play.
+It is visually beautiful and has a focus on sustainability with suggestions on how to reuse messy play while keeping it fresh and inviting (a particular favourite was the ice chalk from reused gloop).
 Use of te reo Māori throughout the book gives handy ideas of phrases and concepts to use while working alongside children.